yujunkuo/Stock-Overflow/README.md

 ## 🧸 Contributing
-Your contributions are not only greatly welcome but also truly appreciated!
-If you have ideas for enhancements or something amazing brewing in your mind, please don't hesitate to create a pull request.
+Your contributions or suggestions are not only greatly welcome but also truly appreciated!
+If you have any idea for enhancements or something amazing brewing in your mind, please don't hesitate to create a pull request.
 Your feedback is invaluable, and every contribution, no matter how small, has the power to make a significant impact.

-I appreciate any contributions or suggestions.
 Thank you for being a crucial part of this project and for bringing your unique brilliance to the table!
 Let's create something extraordinary together! 🎉